-Ironsource gives mobile advertisers a choice between programmatic and ‘waterfall’ ads
+IronSource gives mobile advertisers a choice between programmatic and ‘waterfall’ ads

 Maybe you don’t care about these things.
 But I’m sensing that advertising people are arguing in bars about this kind of stuff.

 The publishers have figured out that auctions are a great way to get the most revenue from an ad buyer.
 The publishers can decide at the very last moment which ad to show to a particular user.
 Then the publisher turns to different ad sources, or buyers, to figure out which one will pay the most to show an ad to that user.
-Doing this in real-time isn’t easy, but if the parties pull it off successfully, the right ad gets shown to the right user with minimal delays and great results.
+Doing this in real time isn’t easy, but if the parties pull it off successfully, the right ad gets shown to the right user with minimal delays and great results.

 Tel Aviv, Israel-based IronSource is announcing today it has a hybrid programmatic mediation service, enabling developers to programmatically manage mediation — or figuring out which ad to show — between software development kit (SDK) and non-SDK demand sources, and between programmatic or static demand sources.
 This kind of solution might be appealing to high-end mobile game publishers, IronSource said.

 The older way, dubbed traditional waterfall ads, is to mediate the ad sources one at a time.
-When it comes time to show an ad to a users, the app seeks a bid from an ad network to another, in descending order of importance, until the ad is sold at the highest price.
-Ad networks that are ranked lower in the “waterfall” don’t get to bid if a higher ranked ad network produces a satisfactory bid.
+When it comes time to show an ad to a user, the app seeks a bid from one ad network to another, in descending order of importance, until the ad is sold at the highest price.
+Ad networks that are ranked lower in the “waterfall” don’t get to bid if a higher-ranked ad network produces a satisfactory bid.

-That system prevailed for years, but such auctions had drawbacks, as there wasn’t as much competition in real-time for ad inventory, or an ad slot.
+That system prevailed for years, but such auctions had drawbacks, as there wasn’t as much competition in real time for ad inventory or an ad slot.
 That led to lower overall revenues for publishers.
 It could also result in latency, or slower loading times for the ad, creating a bad experience for a user.

 Then publishers started turning to header bidding, which was born in web advertising and has been adapted to mobile.
 With this system, every ad network bids at the same time.
 Bidders can increase their bids, forcing advertisers to compete harder to win the ad slot.
-This is a more programmatic form of ad mediation, with an auction happening in real-time.
+This is a more programmatic form of ad mediation, with an auction happening in real time.

 IronSource said its platform gives developers access to all the available options to maximize their yield and generate more revenue, while giving them maximum control and flexibility.
-The platform will launch in a closed alpha with selected premium partners at the upcoming Game Developer Conference (GDC) in San Francisco.
+The platform will launch in a closed alpha with selected premium partners at the upcoming Game Developers Conference (GDC), which starts March 19 in San Francisco.

-“For all that programmatic is a hot buzzword and becoming increasingly important in the in-app ecosystem, we’re not interested in jumping on a trend just because it’s sexy,” said Tal Shoham, chief operating officer for mobile at Ironsource, in a statement.
+“For all that programmatic is a hot buzzword and becoming increasingly important in the in-app ecosystem, we’re not interested in jumping on a trend just because it’s sexy,” said Tal Shoham, chief operating officer for mobile at IronSource, in a statement.
 “Our goal is to create a solution that brings maximum value to our developers, not one which forces them to make a shift which might not necessarily benefit their bottom line.
-That’s why we developed a hybrid platform which gives developers all the options available – robust programmatic mediation capabilities across all types of demand sources, and the option to stick to a traditional waterfall model if they want to.”
+That’s why we developed a hybrid platform which gives developers all the options available — robust programmatic mediation capabilities across all types of demand sources, and the option to stick to a traditional waterfall model if they want to.”

 As Shoham noted, some rivals have gone fully programmatic.

 With IronSource’s mediation platform, developers get technology that will result in the greatest number of options for maximizing the value of their inventory and managing their monetization effectively, the company said.
-Developers will not only be able to benefit from the ad revenue of every available demand source, they’ll also be able to mediate demand from the same source (SDK network or otherwise) in two different ways – both programmatically and non-programmatically — at the same time.
+Developers will not only be able to benefit from the ad revenue of every available demand source, they’ll also be able to mediate demand from the same source (SDK network or otherwise) in two different ways — programmatically and non-programmatically — at the same time.

 While allowing developers access to lucrative brand demand, IronSource’s focus on programmatic SDK mediation ensures the platform creates the best real-time bidding environment for performance as well as brand demand, the company said.